 U.S. District Court for the Western District of North Carolina

-The Copyright Society of the U.S.A., Member and Former Chairperson of the Southeast Chapter
+Copyright Society of the United States, Member (former Southeast Chapter Chair and former Trustee)

 International Trademark Association, Member

 Art Papers, Inc., Board Member (2014-2020)

 Georgia Lawyers for the Arts, Board Member (2000-2012)

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.